 “We look forward to trying the case before a jury that will be able to consider all the evidence that was improperly excluded in the first trial,” Marcey Evans, a Ford spokeswoman, said yesterday in an interview.

 James Lowe, a lawyer for dealers, declined to comment on the ruling.

-The $2 billion award was five times higher than the largest-ever jury award against Ford in a lawsuit (F), according to data compiled by Bloomberg News.
+The $2 billion award was five times higher than the largest-ever jury award against Ford in a lawsuit (F:US), according to data compiled by Bloomberg News.
 The largest jury verdict against Ford was for $369 million in a products-defect case awarded in California in 2004.
 That verdict was later reduced by trial and appellate courts.

 The case from 2002 involves medium and heavy truck dealers who sold Ford Series 600 trucks and higher.
 Under Ford’s “competitive price assistance” program, they could petition for discounts on wholesale costs to keep up with competitors.
 Dealers could seek price breaks on a case-by-case basis, and Ford made decisions without telling other dealers, according to the opinion.